NOT2ho/StandardCommutativeProcessor/Readme.md

-you can change scp-0 to other language if you want. (in this case you should change the function 'symbols'(Numbering.hs:80) and recompile)
+### you can replace scp-0 to other language if you want.
+(in this case you should change the function 'symbols'(Numbering.hs:80) (if you want to change numeric function then rewrite SCP_1.hs too) and recompile)